pooja-par/Quiz/README.md

 ## Cricket Quiz

-The Cricket Quiz is a simple web application that allows users to test their knowledge about cricket.
-It presents multiple-choice questions and provides immediate feedback on the correctness of each answer.
+The Cricket Quiz is a simple web application that allows users to test their knowledge about cricket.It presents multiple-choice questions and provides immediate feedback on the correctness of each answer.

-## Features:-
+## Features

+### Multiple-choice questions

--__Multiple-choice questions: users have four options for each question.
+- users have four options for each question.

--__Highlight correct and Incorrect Answers:
+### Highlight correct and Incorrect Answers

-Users can identify correct answer by green color and incorrect by red.
+- Users can identify correct answer by green color and incorrect by red.

--__Move to next Button:
+### Move to next Button

-Next button can take users to next question
+- Next button can take users to next question.

--__Score tracking and display at the end of the quiz:
+### Score tracking and display at the end of the quiz

-The more answers users give, the higher the score and the higher the points will get.
+- The more answers users give, the higher the score and the higher the points will get.

--__Play Again option to restart the quiz users can play quiz again.
+- Play Again option to restart the quiz users can play quiz again.

 ## Features Left to Implement

--More questions can be added.
+- More questions can be added.
--Pass Fail criteria can be added.
+- Pass Fail criteria can be added.
--More variety of questions can  be added.
+- More variety of questions can  be added.
--Time limit could be added to make it more challenging.
+- Time limit could be added to make it more challenging.
--Answers could be suffled after each round of quiz.
+- Answers could be suffled after each round of quiz.

-## Technologies Used:-
+## Technologies Used

 .HTML
 .CSS